containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

 1. Follow the instructions.
 Stick to the default installation method.
 1. Start **Podman Desktop**.

-At this point, you have a graphical user interface to control your container engine.
+At this point, you have a graphical user interface to:

+- Install Podman and Kind.
+- Control and work with your container engines and Kubernetes clusters.
+- Run your application on your container engine and migrate it to Kubernetes.

 ## Installing and initializing your container engine: Podman

-You need a container engine.

 Podman Desktop can control various container engines, such as: